Septh/libwin32/README.md

 * `./source/demos`:
     * Some usage examples.
 * `./source/rollup`:
-    * A [Rollup](https://rollup.org) plugin to ease the process of bundling this library and Koffi with your own code.
-See [rollup.demo.js](./rollup.demos.js) for an example of usage.
+    * Two [Rollup](https://rollup.org) plugins to ease the process of bundling this library with your own code and to boost its tree-shakeability.
+See [rollup.demos.js](./rollup.demos.js) for an example of usage.